 For a lot of developers, getting this information is a typical Google search with a look at a Stack Overflow answer.
 Even if only using it for common functions, we’re saving time and mental resources not having to look those things up ourselves.

 But Copilot is still just another tool in our belt.
-It shows us what’s possible, but like all other tools, it’s up to the developer to ultimately take that knowledge and use it to its potential.
+It shows us what’s possible, but like all other tools, it’s ultimately up to the developer to take that knowledge and use it to its potential.